danrot/master-thesis/04_discussion.md

 But it is of course not possible to use Symfony in Jackalope, since the library tries not to couple itself to the usage of any specific framework, which is considered best practice.
-The framework modules or bundles, as they are called in Symfony, should then only integrate the library into the framework.
+The framework modules or bundles, as they are called in Symfony, should then only integrate the library into the framework [see @noback2014].
-[see @noback2014]

 So developing this library directly as a Symfony bundle would solve this single issue, but couples the library to a specific framework and therefore forces